White-Collar Investigations in Belarus

 Our clients

-Depending on a number of circumstances, some of the internal corporate abuses may become the subject of a criminal investigation.
+Depending on the circumstances, internal corporate misconduct may become the subject of a criminal investigation by Belarusian law enforcement authorities.

 Intellectual Property Protection